There is so much more to grooming than the haircut

 Our tables are against a wall for added safety.
 We only use cool blades.
 We use an all-natural, mild shampoo safe for puppies and kittens and we hand dry every dog so they aren’t forgotten in a cage with hot air blowing on them.
 We massage each dog before we begin clipping to calm the dog and to check for anomalies on the skin or in the coat.
 We talk to the dogs during the grooming to help keep us both focused on the task at hand.

-I only have the best people working with me.
+We only have the best people working with us.
 Everyone loves dogs and only wants the best for them.
 At “More Than a Groomer” it’s all about the dog.
 We won’t torture a dog by brushing out severe mats.
 We consult with you before the grooming to ask about health issues, what haircut you would like and any particular behavior issues: biting, dog aggression, fear of loud noises, etc. All of this information helps us understand your dog better.